afstyles/neutralNEMO/docs/source/rectexample.rst

 Calculate time-independent surfaces
 --------------

-Now we have our temperature and grid information we can calculate our neutral surfaces.
+Now we have our temperature and grid information we can calculate our neutral surfaces for given moments in time.

 .. code-block:: Python